Mickael-Galliez/ml17s/assignments/assignment03.md

         conda install package_name

 #### Note: For Windows
-In order to install these packages in anaconda in Windows systems, first create a new environment with python 3.5.
-Now launch your environment in console or simply launch anaconda console then activate your environment.
-Now you can install these packages using above commands.
+In order to install these packages in anaconda on Windows systems, first create a new environment with python 3.5 using anaconda navigator or the first command below.
+Now launch your environment in console or simply launch anaconda console and activate your environment using command 'activate env_name'.
+To install tensorflow and tflearn you can use commands given below.

-You can install tensorflow in Windows by first creating an environment with python=3.5 then install tensorflow from conda-forge repository.
-Lastly install tflearn using pip.

-        conda create -n my_env python=3.5  # run this if you did not create environment using graphical interface otherwise ignore. conda install -c conda-forge tensorflow
+        conda create -n my_env python=3.5  # run this if you did not create environment using anaconda gui. conda install -c conda-forge tensorflow
         pip install tflearn